rileyle/UCGretina/README.md

 > file.
 There are small deviations in crystal placement from the
 > design positions.
 Therefore, using the standard crmat file
 > introduces offsets in the crystal-frame hit patterns.
 Using the
-> internal transormations does not.
+> internal transformations does not.

     /Mode2/GretinaCoords